-Are your kitchen cupboards or drawers overflowing with food storage containers and lids that come tumbling out whenever you try to find one?
+Are your kitchen cupboards and drawers overflowing with food storage containers and lids that come tumbling out whenever you try to find one?
 Do you feel frustrated every time you open the door because it takes you forever to find what you need?
 Do you struggle to locate the matching lid to your storage containers?
 We've all been there!

 Before you create your new organised system, the first step is to go through your container collection and do a big purge.
-Any lids that don't have a matching container, or vice-versa, any that are looking grotty or 'past it', then get rid of it!
+Any lids that don't have a matching container, or vice-versa, any that are looking grotty or 'past it', then get rid of them!
 Be as brutal as you can, considering whether you need and use each one.
 Consider how many storage containers you really need to have.
 The next stage is moving on to choosing a storage solution that best suits your needs.

 PSST....
 Want to get your whole kitchen more organised?
 Get your copy of the free cheat sheets full of actionable and simple tips and strategies by clicking on the button below!

-The key idea to most of the organised systems in the pictures below is to separate your food storage containers from the lids.
+The key idea to most of the organised systems in the pictures below is to separate the actual food storage containers from the lids.
 This gives you more space to stack and store the containers according to size or shape, but also makes it so much easier to find the lid you're after.
 Let's see how!

 1 | Clip a mesh or plastic basket to the back of the cupboard door as a hold-all for container lids.
 You could hang two of these on the inside of the door and sort lids by shape - rectangular and square in one, and round in the other.
 Find similar products here and here.

-2 | If you store your plastic collection in a drawer, then inserting a simple wooden panel will act as a divider between the containers and lids.
+2 | If you store your plastic collection in a drawer, then consider inserting a simple wooden panel to act as a divider between the containers and lids.
 Stack same-sized and shaped containers for easy access.

-3 | Divide your drawer vertically into thirds with adjustable drawer dividers (try a product like this), and organise it in a way that suits you best.
+3 | Divide your drawer vertically into thirds with adjustable drawer dividers (try a product like this), and organise it in a way that fits your containers best.
 You could categorize round lids on one side, square and rectangular on the other; or large lids on one side and small on the other.
 Stack containers in the middle section, or if you have a large collection, use two-thirds of the drawer to store containers, and one-third for lids.
 Whatever configuration will be easiest for you to maintain!

-4 | Use tension rods inside a drawer to separate lids from containers and have them standing, so they are easy to grab, and easy to find what you need.
+4 | Use tension rods inside a drawer to separate lids from containers and have them standing vertically, so they are easy to grab, and easy to find what you need.

 5 | A perfectly organised container drawer is all about customizing the space to fit your collection.
 The picture below uses divided sections for each type of lid so you can really easily find the one you need.
 The dividers could be

 6 | Use an old CD rack to store and stack container lids, and place containers on the other side.
 They'll be super-easy to access, and you can organise them by size or shape for extra organising brownie points!

 7 | Grab a mesh basket with sections specifically designed for dividing different items.
 This type of basket is perfect if you store your collection on a shelf as opposed to in a drawer, as you can pull it out, like a drawer, to access what you need.
 Similar products could be found at an office supply store, or a homewares store - try this or this.

 BONUS: Get the different zones of your kitchen more organised and create a more calm and stress-free space to spend time in.
 Click the button below to get your free cheat sheet!

-8 | If you have a smaller collection of storage containers, you could use a compact pull-out storage unit for the smaller ones and their matching lids, then just stack the larger collection on top of the drawer unit.
+8 | If you have a smaller collection of storage containers, you could use a compact pull-out storage unit for the smaller ones and their matching lids.
+Then just stack the larger collection on top of the drawer unit.
 This prevents anything toppling out and keeps everything organised and easy to maintain.

 9 | Try using storage boxes or baskets within a drawer to contain all the lids.
-Stacking like with like containers will maximize space and keep everything easy to access.
-If you've got kids, a dedicated shelf for all the kids' containers makes packing snacks and school lunches a breeze!
+Stacking 'like with like' will maximize space and keep everything easy to access.
+If you've got kids, a dedicated shelf for all the kids' containers will make packing snacks and school lunches a breeze!

 10 | Insert pull-out drawers within a cupboard to make accessing everything so much easier.
 A large basket to contain all the lids (colour and size coordinated here!) provides lots of room for stacking same-size and shaped containers.

-11 | A dish-drainer within a cupboard works as an inexpensive and clever solution for storing and stacking container lids so they're easy to grab and go!
+11 | A dish-drainer within a cupboard works as an inexpensive and clever solution for storing and stacking container lids so they're easy to grab-and-go!

-12. Another inexpensive storage solution is to purchase a large tub (these can be found at most dollar stores) to create your own pull-out drawer system.
+12 | Another inexpensive storage solution is to purchase a large tub (these can be found at most dollar stores) to create your own pull-out drawer system.
 Use an old shoe-box (or any sort of storage tub) to separate lids and stack containers around the sides.
-You could have a few of these organised systems within a cupboard to hold your collection.
+You could have a few of these organised systems within a cupboard to hold your plastics collection.
 Attach labels to the front of the tub (i.e. 'round/square/rectangular' containers; or 'small/large' containers/lids) so you can really easily find what you're after.

-13 | If you're lucky enough to have a large cupboard to dedicate to your food storage collection, then try emulating this organised set-up!
+13 | If you're lucky enough to have a large cupboard to dedicate to your food storage collection, then why not try this organised set-up!
 These different-sized Ikea Variera tubs are perfect for holding lids (note the labels for small lids, large lids, plastic containers) while glass containers can be stacked up top with the help of a shelf insert.
 Super-organised!

 14 | Another organised shelf system that keeps all food storage-related items in the one spot, including containers, food wraps, lunch bags, snack bags and zip-locks.
 Containers are again stacked by size and shape, while lids are separated using a wooden divided system.
 Love this!